 Over the past two decades I’ve been lucky to have a career that was half in the academic world and half in the public policy world.
 I spent the first ten years of my career as a regular faculty member in an economics department (University of Delaware).
 I spent most of the next 20 years as director of academic research centers (at Purdue University, Georgetown University, and George Washington University) that focused on public policy affecting retail financial services, especially with respect to companies that provide consumers with credit cards, auto loans, mortgage loans and a host of other credit products.
 Research is always interesting, but doing research on issues that directly impact people’s lives, and under the hot lens of public policy scrutiny in Washington D.C., is exciting.

-Since arriving at the University of Arizona in December 2007, I’ve directed the Take Charge America Institute (TCAI) for consumer financial education and research.
+From December 2007 until May 2016, I directed the Take Charge America Institute (TCAI) for consumer financial education and research.
 I’m still working on financial services issues, but this time by helping to build financial literacy and capability especially among America’s youth.
 Consumers today face a tremendous array of financial products and choices.
 Perils await those who make uninformed choices when it comes to borrowing, spending, saving and investing.
 I’m delighted to be a part of the University’s effort to build financial education programs that are now being used by tens of thousands of teachers across the country.

 Most recently, since 2015, I've served as the Bart Cardon Associate Dean for Career and Academic Services in the College of Agriculture and Life Sciences (CALS).
 In that position I lead a staff of 17 full time employes and am responsible for oversight of all academic programs for 3,600 students in the college, across 17 undergraduate majors in 10 academic departments and more than 50 graduate degree and certificate programs.